openstack/openstack-ansible-os_panko/README.rst

 OpenStack-Ansible Panko
 ====================================

-Ansible role to install OpenStack Tacker.
+Ansible role to install OpenStack Panko.

 Documentation for the project can be found at: https://docs.openstack.org/openstack-ansible-os_panko/latest/